The founding members of The SABDEN Multi Academy Trust have ultimate control over the strategic direction of the academy trust:

 Frank Stanford has on various occasions through a Headteachers mentoring programme supported newly appointed mainstream headteachers in primary mainstream settings particularly schools that were struggling to manage behaviour and secure successful outcomes.

 Using distributed leadership strategies; Frank Stanford ensures a clear accountability framework for the performance of all staff.
 All staff understand and adhere to this philosophy which also includes clear guidelines in the process to be followed when any member of staff is identified as underperforming.

-Frank Stanford drives a strong talent management programme with many examples of staff that have matured into highly effective school leaders, headteachers and more recently Executive Headteachers (an example; a TA from over ten years ago has now been appointed as an Executive Headteacher of a MAT) .
+Frank Stanford has driven a strong talent management programme with many examples of staff that have matured into highly effective school leaders, headteachers and more recently Executive Headteachers (an example; a TA from over ten years ago has now been appointed as an Executive Headteacher of a MAT) .

 Senior leaders within the trust are encouraged to work across the Multi Academy Trust and middle leaders and teachers that demonstrate best practice are deployed across the trust to embed a deeper understanding and development.

 As part of his NLE role, Frank Stanford monitors and provides guidance to a number of Headteacher LLE’s who deliver a range of support to Secondary schools within East Sussex that require improvement.